cedvillalbaag/workingsmarternotharder_summary/README.md

     - Declutter and organize your work space.

-## 17.- Don’t let the clutter escalate
+## 17.- Don’t let the clutter escalate.
 - Two principles of acumulating clutter:
   - A. Procastination
   - B. Since you don’t have a system to did with incoming material, it’s easier to leave it as is.

-18.- Have a personal knowdlegde base
+18.- Have a personal knowdlegde base.
 - Create a personal knowledge base file when you store all the issues you had in the past and their solutions.